 Students in the LCC Nursing Program are expected to adhere to the ANA's principles for social networking.
-Failure to do so will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Failure to do so will result in a SNIP.

 The ANA Principles are as follows:

 - 1. Nurses must not transmit or place online individually identifiable patient information. - 2.
 Nurses must observe ethically prescribed professional patient-nurse boundaries. - 3.
 Nurses should understand that patients, colleagues, organizations, and employers may view postings. - 4.
 Nurses should take advantage of privacy settings and seek to separate personal and professional information online. - 5.
 Nurses should bring content that could harm a patient's privacy, rights, or welfare to the attention of appropriate authorities. - 6.
 Nurses should participate in developing organizational policies governing online conduct.